Memphis, Egypt: New Kingdom

 The Eighteenth Dynasty thus opened with the victory over the invaders by the Thebans.
-Although the reigns of Amenhotep II (r.
+Some Eighteenth Dynasty kings, particularly Amenhotep II (r.
 1427–1401/1397 BC) and Thutmose IV (r.
-1401/1397–1391/1388 BC) saw considerable royal focus in Memphis, but for the most part, power remained in the south.
+1401/1397–1391/1388 BC) gave considerable royal focus to Memphis, but for the most part, power remained in the south.
 With the long period of peace that followed, prosperity again took hold of the city, which benefited from her strategic position.
-Strengthening trade ties with other empires meant that the port of Peru-nefer (literally means "Bon Voyage") became the gateway to the kingdom for neighbouring regions, including Byblos and the Levant.
+Strengthening trade ties with other empires made the nearby port of Peru-nefer (literally, "Good Travels" or "Bon Voyage") the gateway to the kingdom for neighbouring regions, including Byblos and the Levant.

 In the New Kingdom, Memphis became a centre for the education of royal princes and the sons of the nobility.
 Amenhotep II, born and raised in Memphis, was made the setem—the high priest over Lower Egypt—during the reign of his father.
 His son, Thutmose IV received his famed and recorded dream whilst residing as a young prince in Memphis.
 During his exploration of the site, Karl Richard Lepsius identified a series of blocks and broken colonnades in the name of Thutmose IV to the east of the Temple of Ptah.
 They had to belong to a royal building, most likely a ceremonial palace.

 The founding of the temple of Astarte (Mespotamian or Assyrian goddess of fertility and war; Babylonian = Ishtar), which Herodotus syncretically understands is dedicated to the Greek goddess Aphrodite, also may be dated to the Eighteenth Dynasty, specifically the reign of Amenhotep III (r.
 1388/86–1351/1349 BC).
 The greatest work of this king in Memphis, however, was a temple called "Nebmaatra united with Ptah", which is cited by many sources from the period of his reign, including artefacts listing the works of Huy, the High Steward of Memphis.
 The location of this temple has not been precisely determined, but a number of its brown quartzite blocks were found to have been reused by Ramesses II (r.
 1279–1213 BC) for the construction of the small temple of Ptah.
 This leads some Egyptologists to suggest that the latter temple had been built over the site of the first.

 According to inscriptions found in Memphis, Akhenaten (r.
 1353/51–1336/34 BC; formerly Amenhotep IV) founded a temple of Aten in the city.
 The burial chamber of one of the priests of this cult has been uncovered at Saqqara.
 His successor Tutankhamun (r.
 1332–1323 BC; formerly Tutankhaten) relocated the royal court from Akhenaten's capital Akhetaten ("Horizon of the Aten") to Memphis before the end of the second year of his reign.
 Whilst in Memphis, Tutankhamun initiated a period of restoration of the temples and traditions following the era of Atenism, which became regarded as heresy.